dlakinsii/Hugo/hugo/content/posts/testing-front-matter-media-gallery.md

 +++
 ## Static Site Search Functionality

 I have been tasked with figuring how how to perform searches on our new static sites.
 While Forestry highly recommends Algolia, we will likely use either an open-source or in-house solution.
-One promising open-source approach is ElasticSearch, but before I start trying to implementing search functionality, I first need to prove that I indeed have content to search.
+One promising open-source approach is ElasticSearch, but before I start trying to implement search functionality, I first need to prove that I indeed have content to search.

 ## Linking to Content